- What is a landing page?

 Given the fact that landing pages are the first point of contact for users, a well-optimized landing page can exponentially improve the conversion rate for a brand.
-And UX can help you achieve this.

 Here are some benefits of incorporating UX into your business

-- It can reduce your customer acquisition cost
+- Reduce your customer acquisition cost

-- It can strengthen your brand’s identity
+- Strengthen your brand’s identity

-- It will help you to understand your users better
+- Understand your users better

 - And finally, all of the above can help increase your brand’s market share